Guntermann-Drunck/dpa400dump/README.md

 ```
 ACTION=="add", ATTRS{idVendor}=="16a6", ATTRS{idProduct}=="1000", RUN+="/sbin/modprobe ftdi_sio" RUN+="/bin/sh -c 'echo 16a6 1000 > /sys/bus/usb-serial/drivers/ftdi_sio/new_id'"
 ```
-Maybe you have to force your system to update udev rules, but that is distro sepcific.
+Maybe you have to force your system to update udev rules, but that is distro specific.

-Then plugin your devivce. dmesg should show something like:
+Then plugin your device. dmesg should show something like:
 ```
 [28534.487368] usb 3-3.4: new full-speed USB device number 10 using xhci_hcd
 [28534.586482] usb 3-3.4: New USB device found, idVendor=16a6, idProduct=1000